The Murder of Roger Ackroyd: The Murder of Roger Ackroyd

+The play opened on 21 July and ran through 27 August in a limited run as part of the Alley Theatre's Summer Chills series and was subsequently published by Concord Theatricals before receiving numerous productions.
+The adaptation remains mostly faithful to the book, with Shanahan stating that crafting the adaptation was a "labour of love."

 Film

 The play was turned into the first sound film based on a Christie work.
 Running 75 minutes, it was released on 28 April 1931, by Twickenham Film Studios and produced by Julius S. Hagan.
 Austin Trevor played Poirot, a role he reprised later that year in the film adaptation of Christie's 1930 play, Black Coffee.
 Alibi is considered to be a lost film.

-In 2002, the story was made into a Russian film titled Неудача Пуаро ("Neudacha Puaro" = "Poirot's Failure").
-This film version was overall quite faithful to the original story.